circuitdao/docs/docs/technical-manual/treasury.md

 * Bid in liquidation auction (SFs + LP)
 * Win Recharge Auction

 There is no direct incentive for transferring Stability Fees.
 Savers that want to withdraw interest and keepers wanting to trigger a surplus auction have an incentive to transfer Stability Fees to keep the Treasury filled.
-CRT holders are also incentivised to keep the the Treasury filled to prevent Recharge Auctions from being triggered as they are dilutive to them.
+CRT holders are also incentivised to keep the Treasury filled to prevent Recharge Auctions from being triggered as they are dilutive to them.

 Note that it is not possible to shift balances between Treasury coins.
-Protocol users and keepers should ensure that they keep Treasuy coin amounts balanced as much as possible by making withdrawals from coins with the greatest amounts, and depositing to coins with the smallest amounts.
+Protocol users and keepers should ensure that they keep Treasury coin amounts balanced as much as possible by making withdrawals from coins with the greatest amounts, and depositing to coins with the smallest amounts.
 The standard drivers do this automatically.

 #### State changes